-Access to CNC & 3D Printing Technologies:
+Access to a CNC Router:

 In competitions it is a requirement for cars to be machined out of a block of Balsa wood using a CNC Router.
-It's possible that schools have an adequate router or can outsource the machining to another school or industry.
+It's possible that schools have an adequate router and also to outsource the machining.
 REA is able to offer Denford CNC Equipment which is designed for schools and ideal for F1 in Schools.